 Making the bunny appliqué on the front of the dress was my favorite.
 The ears tied in a knot and the cute bowtie are my favorite part!
 Below you can see a few in-process pictures below as I worked on the appliqué..

-The dress closed in the back with buttons.
+The dress closes in the back with three tiny buttons.
 I used white flower buttons I found in a shoebox of buttons my grandmother gave me.
 It was fun searching through the buttons trying to find three that matched.
 These were perfect!

 The only problem I ran into with the dress was the button loops.
 The pattern had me create three loops for the buttons made from the same fabric as the bodice.
 I didn’t get a picture of them, but they looked so sweet.
 It wasn’t until after I stitched on my three white vintage buttons that I found I couldn’t get the fabric loops to work with the buttons.
-The loops were two thick and two stiff.
+The loops, made from two layers of cotton fabric, were too thick and stiff.
 I ended up taking them out and replacing them with small ribbon loops using 1/4″ ribbon.
-This worked perfectly and I was able to keep my vintage buttons.
+This worked much better and I was able to keep my vintage buttons.